Gallbladder removal - open - discharge

 - Try to walk and be more active, but do not overdo it.

-- If you can, take less of some of the pain medicines your provider gave you.
+- If you can, take less of the narcotic pain medicine your provider gave you.
 Some can cause constipation.
+You can use acetaminophen (Tylenol) or ibuprofen instead if it is OK with your surgeon.

 - Try a stool softener.
 You can get these at any pharmacy without a prescription.